Intellium/open-as-cgw/README.md

 This will start a local webserver for accessing the GUI.
 All changes on the code will be visible immediatly.

-You can also test the current version from the master branch.
-Use the command below on a fresh Ubuntu box:

-	sudo bash -c "$(curl -sL openas.org/install-devel.sh)"

-Ubuntu PPA packages are built daily at midnight via launchpad.net.

 Resources
 ----------------------------------------
 * Website: https://openas.org